Elizabethcase/my-digital-garden/_notes/digitalgardens.md

 title: An overview of Digital Gardens
 ---

 Digital gardens are a overarching term for sites that take advantage of digital spaces to link thoughts and generate ideas.
+Chunked notes are individual plants, plants are seeded in beds (categories), and the sunlight that provides energy for growth is the [public eye](https://www.swyx.io/writing/learn-in-public/).
 In most gardens, notes are well-pruned (i.e. thought through, edited, synthesized) and growing with others (always linked to other notes).
+I like how Maggie Appleton puts it – some notes are seedlings (drafts, sketches, ideas), some budding (connection, synthesis, expansion), and some full-grown and evergreen (thought out, edited, reference).

 Some key (technical) features of digital gardens:

-+ **Forward linking** are common hyperlinks you might see on any site, and they can refer out to other webpages, or to internal documents.
++ **Forward links** are common hyperlinks you might see on any site, and they can refer out to other webpages, or to internal documents.
-+ **Backward linking**, which you can see on the right, show the internal notes that link back to this page.
++ **Backward links**, which you can see on the right, show the internal notes that link back to this page.
 This allows for exploration between ideas that may not be immediately apparent.
+See a [short history on bi-directional links](https://maggieappleton.com/bidirectionals).
 + **Mind maps** scroll down, and you can see a map of all the notes and how they link to each other.
 Some areas are their own islands; some have many links, some very view.
 Helpful for visualizing connections and adjacency.

 Other features I like to include that lean into the digital garden metaphor